 We are a 501(c)(3) non-profit corporation that offers a safe home for equines, particularly mustangs, as our funding permits.
 Our largest expenses are training and feed.
-Mustangs need to be gentled, then taught good groundwork skills to be safe for daily handling.
-Our two mustangs were extremely fearful and still are extremely fearful when they meet new people.
-Next is training to ride which is critical to adoption success.
-This requires a professional horse trainer.
+Mustangs need to be gentled, then taught good groundwork skills to be safe for daily handling, and then taught to carry a rider safely.
+We are also caring for a tow year old who is too young to ride and an older burro with laminitis.

 Red Cloud is a handsome five year old sorrel gelding, about 15 hands.
 He has good basic ground skills although he still cautious around new people.
 He has displayed aggression as a result of fear during training.
 He is not yet rideable.

 Smooth is a two year old paint.
 He was seized by local authorities from a neglectful situation.
 He is only two years old and too young to ride..He is fostered for Bluebonnet Equine Humane Society.